 Understandably, many find the process of obtaining child custody and child support daunting.
 You might wonder what factors will affect your custody rights and how the legal system will decide your case.
 A well-versed child custody lawyer can walk you through the process step-by-step.
-The legal team at Whitney Thompson Law would love to help you face the all-too-common uncertainty of parental arrangements.
+Houston child custody attorney Whitney L. Thompson and the legal team at the Law Office of Whitney L. Thompson would love to help you face the all-too-common uncertainty of parental arrangements.

 In Texas, the term child custody is legally called a “conservatorship.”
 Child custody and support are decided for the primary benefit of the child.
 Not all child custody cases look the same.
 Depending on the parties involved, you may come to a solution outside of court with a mediator present.
 If custody arrangements cannot be solved amicably outside of court, then they will have to be decided within a courtroom.